top of page

 1. The association is called the Luxembourg Alternative Administrators Association (L3A), abbreviated as L3A.

-3. It is established in Luxembourg.
+3. It is established in Luxembourg, Grand Duchy of Luxembourg.

 Article 2: Financial year